 Adding film grain can be especially useful for monochrome images, and should be added just before printing.
-If you need to do other retouching or compositing work in Photoshop or Layers after resizing your image, you should disable the Film Grain controls in Resize.
+If you need to do other retouching or compositing work in Layers after resizing your image, you should disable the Film Grain controls in Resize.

-To add Film Grain to your image follow these steps:

-- 1. Zoom in on your image to 1:1.
-You can do this easily by using the 1:1 Zoom preset located in the Navigator pane. - 2.
-Enable the Film Grain controls by toggling the on/off control in the Film Grain pane title bar. - 3.
+To add Film Grain to your image, first zoom in on your image to 1:1.
+You can do this easily by using the 1:1 Zoom preset located in the Navigator pane.
+Then, enable the Film Grain controls by toggling the on/off control in the pane's title bar.
 Adjust the slider up or down until the desired amount of Film Grain is added.